rust-embedded/rust-raspberrypi-OS-tutorials/03_uart1/README.md

 Tutorial 03 - UART1, Auxilary mini UART
 =======================================

 It is time for the famous Hello World example.
-We're going to write on the UART1 first, as it's easier to program.
+We're going to write on the UART1 first, as it's easier to program as it has a fixed clocked frequency.

 NOTE: qemu does not redirect UART1 to terminal by default, only UART0!

 Gpio.h